VMBacca/Social-Networking-Test/README.md

 # Social-Networking-Test

-This project was developed as a training to improve skills with HTML, JavaScript and CSS
+This project was developed as a training to improve skills with HTML, JavaScript, and CSS